Related Topics

 3. Impersonating a trusted organization

 Imposter scams don’t always involve government organizations.
-For instance, in a business imposter scam , criminals pose as well-known companies and take advantage of consumers’ trust in that brand.
-While these kinds of phishing schemes can be conducted in the name of any company, Amazon is the most common business impersonated by scammers.
+For instance, in a business imposter scam, criminals pose as well-known companies and take advantage of consumers’ trust in that brand.
+Commonly, these phishing schemes involve big names like Amazon, Best Buy/Geek Squad, PayPal, and Microsoft.

 How to protect yourself: As with other imposter scams, it's important to practice healthy skepticism.
-Look out for red flags like poor grammar and spelling and strange-looking links shortened with bit.ly or a similar service.
-Any requests for payment via cryptocurrency, online payment apps, prepaid debit cards, or gift cards are suspicious, since these are telltale signs of a scam.
+Look out for red flags like emails or texts containing poor grammar and spelling and strange-looking links shortened with bit.ly or a similar service.
+And be immediately suspicious of any requests for payment via cryptocurrency, online apps, prepaid debit cards, or gift cards.
+These are telltale signs of a scam.

-If you think a communication you receive may be valid, verify the information by checking with official trusted sources (e.g., calling a phone number found on a company's website or brochure).
+If you think a communication you receive may be valid, it makes good sense to verify it.
+Check with official trusted sources: calling a phone number found on a company's website or brochure, for example.
 Never send money or personal information to someone whose identity you are not able to verify.

 4. Creating a sense of urgency or scarcity